 Questions and Answers

 With DEVONthink 3 we have retired DEVONthink Personal.
-We are now working on making the new generation of DEVONthink compatible to the sandboxing requirements of the App Store.
-We will let you know via our blog when it has passed Apple’s review.
+We may or may not bring DEVONthink for Mac back to the App Store in the future.
+We will let you know via our blog.

 Why is an app not available in my country?

 For varying reasons we do not offer our software in certain countries.
-If you are living in a country where our software is not available in the App Store you might be able to buy it with e.g. a European or US American credit card.
+If you are living in a country where our software is not available in the App Store you might be able to buy it with e.g. an EU or US credit card.